riscv-steel/riscv-steel/docs/source/soc.md

 ## Adding new devices

-A new device can be added to RISC-V Steel SoC by adapting the system bus module (`system-bus.v`) and the top module (`rvsteel-soc.v`).
+A new device can be added to RISC-V Steel SoC IP by adapting the system bus module (`system-bus.v`) and the top module (`rvsteel-soc.v`).
 All changes that need to be made in these files were left as comments in the source code.

 All source code that needs to be uncommented follow the template below: